 - Think about mobile.
 Email users open 60% of emails on their mobile devices.
 The preheader is even shorter on smartphones.
 It’s around 35 letters, including spaces.

 Chain reaction cycles.
-This preheader highlights the aim of the email: providing subscribers with valuable discount.
+This preheader highlights the aim of the email: providing subscribers with a valuable discount.

 Chubbies.
 It is the case when a preheader text continues and supplies the subject line.
 Preheader is an answer to the question in the subject.